 We base our thinking on the concepts of “neighbouring” by the Argentine theorist, Marta Savigliano1, and Indigenous methodologies and Aboriginal ways of “Knowing, Being and Doing” based on the works of Lester-Irabinna Rigney2 and Karen Mirraboopa Martin3 Rigney and Martin’s thinking enable a modeling of the ideas of knowing and being/doing into new processes.
 We are also interested in attending to feminist praxis in the collaborative space of performance where practices are constantly shared and in circulation simultaneously.
 Savigliano’s notion of “neighbouring” as a verb enables the understanding of the entanglement of bodies in proximity and in permanent negotiation in encountering others.
 We use this concept to understand relationships in performance that are based on decisions that are constantly shifting and moving.

 We frame this piece on the contradictions of our double histories of colonization (Australia and India) through our respective performance practices of Indigenous Australian and Indian cultural practices.
 We work towards decolonizing our performances, specifically through the nationalist, postcolonial and so called “traditional” training in Bharatanatyam,4 a classical dance genre and experimental choreography that Priya is trained in and the various Gunditjmara traditions of visual art, songlines, oratory, translation and performance that Vicki is trained in.
 Our divergent experiences of colonialism enable us to present this dialogue via feminist praxis and performative tools that are both intra- and inter-cultural.
 We also consider the utopic possibilities that emerge between women artists who bring together performance as a decolonizing encounter to rethink the terms of visibility and performativity.
 We access our intuitive knowledges that can blend together, run into each other without losing integrity of each story while maintaining each cultural practice.
 We suggest that performing and creating together is what enables solidarity between First Nations and Peoples of Colour.
 There are divergences of course in our experiences of decolonization.
 For example, although India’s colonizers left, the Indian diaspora is deeply colonized in mind, and migration has diminished the sense of family, connectedness and belonging.
-However, in Australia for First Nations people the colonizers have not left but family is primary.
+However, in Australia for First Nations people the colonizers have not left but family and land is primary.
 So decolonizing is a continuing process.

 Our writing follows a dialogic exchange of ideas and practices and lays bare the performative encounter between us.
 Sometimes we agreed, and sometimes we did not, but the pleasure in the encounter allows us to continue these dialogues as the years go by.